How Our Therapy Delivery is Best Practice

 Evidence-based program effectiveness

 Our early intensive behavioural intervention (EIBI) programs are based on the principles of Applied Behavioural Analysis (ABA therapy).
-Beginning with Professor Ivar Lovaas’s groundbreaking 1987 study at the University of California, nearly 30 years of clinical research supports ABA’s effectiveness in helping children with autism become as functional as possible.
+Beginning with the Young Autism Project at the University of California Los Angeles, over 30 years of clinical research supports ABA’s effectiveness in helping children with autism become as functional as possible.
 The Australian Government’s 2012 Early Intervention for Children with Autism Spectrum Disorders: ‘Guidelines for Good Practice’ acknowledges ABA as the only effective early intervention therapy based on established research evidence.

 The above programs include ongoing support to help ensure that the child successfully transitions from their intensive early intervention program to school or another educational setting.